UltraSalem/mightykingdoms/mightykingdoms_full.md

 Ships start summer in the city they were docked in over Winter, so are not part of deployment.

-*First player brake*: If the first player has more armies than the second player, then they must deploy all their armies first before the other players place as per below.
+*First player brakes*: If the first player has more armies than the second player, then they must deploy all their armies first before the other players place as per below.

 In player order, each player places an army from their staging area into any settlement they control that is connected to their Capital City.
 Players may not pass unless they have no more armies in their staging area.
 Settlements may only have a limited number of armies deployed to each of them as seen in the following table.
 If there is no more room left to deploy an army due to the settlement deployment limits, the army is destroyed.